floek/puppet-lint-security-plugins/README.md

 ### puppetlabs-firewall module

- * Must not use firewall rules with source and destination equals `any`
+ * Must not use firewall allow rules with source and destination equals `any`
+ * Should not use firewall deny rules with source and destination equals `any` (possible deny of service)
  * Must use ips or subnets in source or destination (no dns)
+ * Should not block puppetmaster port

 ### saz/ssh module